droonga/droonga.org/tutorial/1.1.0/dump-restore/index.md

 # gem install drndump
 ~~~

-After that, establish that the `drndump` command has been installed successfully:
+After that, establish that [the `drndump` command][drndump-command] has been installed successfully:

 ~~~
 $ drndump --version